jack-kerouac/betterplace_apidocs/README.md

 Example: `foo:bar|lorem:ipsum`

+This way you ma specify a primary and secondaray sort order: `order=rank:ASC|created_at:DESC`

 * Split key and value by a colon `:`
 * Split multiple key-value-parameter by a pipe `|` (`%7C`)
 * [URL encode](http://de.wikipedia.org/wiki/URL-Encoding) all params, so the Pipe becomes `%7C`
 * Note that for readability-reasons we don't URL encode the params in this documentation

 ## HTTP Result Codes and Error Messages